nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

 ###########################

 The |controller| is an RTOS-agnostic library built for the Nordic Semiconductor nRF52 and nRF53 Series.
 It supports Bluetooth 5.
-In addition to providing a Bluetooth HCI interface, it also provides the following:

-* APIs for requesting RADIO timeslots, to provide multiprotocol support
-* APIs for accessing the flash memory concurrently with the radio activity
-* APIs for controlling the high frequency clock
+The library utilizes services provided by the Nordic :ref:`mpsl`.

 The |controller| is distributed in different variants containing different features.
 Variants for the Arm Cortex-M4 processor are available as soft-float, softfp-float, and hard-float.